How Chatbots are Changing the World of Retail

 Chatbots & Retail

-With such an increased focus on the customer experience, retail organizations are looking to chatbots to enhance their customer service offerings.
+With such an increased focus on the customer experience, retail organizations are adding chatbots to their custom marketing software stack, as they are looking to enhance their customer service offerings.
 Major brands such Sephora and H&M are using the chat app Kik to provide makeup and fashion suggestions to users.

 It’s ironic that the millennial generation conducts the majority of their retail purchases on their mobile devices, yet they are very hesitant to use that some mobile phone to actually “call” a retailer’s toll-free number if they have a question or problem.
 Why?
 Because they want instant gratification.
 In most cases, chatbots can deliver this type of immediate response.